Working with Start External Program Process

 Name |

 Identify and locate the external program you want to call: •If the target device for the current application is a Windows Mobile device, you must specify name, path and extension (ex: \windows\mobilecalculator.exe). •If the target device for the current application is an Android device, enter the complete package name (ex: com.android.calculator2).
-You can enter the information OR click and select a variable with that value.
+You can enter the information OR click

 As an option, you can use a relative path to locate the external program.
 See Working with Aliases.